MrBertieG/Visit-Folkestone/README.md

 - The zoom effect was inspired from the Love Running Project.
 - The Logo picture, Page title and all pictures but [one](assets/images/town_tour_images/ship_leaving.jpeg) were created and taken by me.
 - [W3Scools](https://www.w3schools.com/) was used for generic code inspiration.
-- My Mentor, Marcel Mulders for his feedback.
+- To my Mentor, Marcel Mulders for his feedback.
 - README.md was inspired by https://github.com/dhakal79/Portfolio-project-MS1#deployment and https://github.com/iKelvvv/MS1#known-bugs